steinwurf/kodo-ns3-examples/docs/wired_broadcast.rst

 Program Description
 -------------------

-In your local repository, you should have a folder named ``src/wired_broadcast/``.
-If you check it, you will see the ``main.cc`` file which contains the source code of this simulation.
+In the ``~/ns-3-dev/examples/kodo`` folder you should have a ``kodo-wired-broadcast.cc`` file which contains the source code of this simulation.
 Its structure is similar to the previous one, so now we will focus on the main differences.

 Default Parameters and Command-line Parsing
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^